Bambo-Rambo/TinyFinder/README.md

 * Index search by date (Citra only - mainly useful for ID, DexNav and Radar RNG)
 * Index filtering
+* Mapped wild encounter slots and held items
 * DexNav RNG support (Egg moves are not predicted)
 * Complete Normal Wild RNG support for every location.
 Indexes that would generate hordes instead, are not shown.
 The NPC influence is accounted for, as well
 * Complete Horde RNG support for every location, including caves, either by using honey or by moving (stable delay unlike Honey/Sweet Scent - in ORAS only possible at Long grass).
 The NPC influence is accounted for, as well
-* Fishing RNG with predicted delay and option to use the rod from bag calculating the future character blinks (no timeline needed and every index is hittable)
+* Fishing RNG with predicted delay and rod usage from bag calculating the future character blinks (no timeline needed and every index is hittable)
 * Honey Wild RNG support for places that don't generate hordes
 * Allow Poke Radar usage from the bag instead of the Y menu (no timeline needed and every index is hittable)
 * XY Victory Road swooping encounters (Sync is calculated differently)
-* Minor performance improvements (no lag when scrolling through the indexes etc)
+* Minor performance improvements
 * TinyMT Timeline calibration is not implemented.
 While it is required for XY ID RNG, nature sync for stationaries, and rock smash, other methods including: wild, hordes, dexnav, radar, fishing etc, can be done way faster using the bag method (see [RNG Guides](https://github.com/Bambo-Rambo/RNG-Guides)).
 Index filtering can still be used for fishing and rock smash to avoid scrolling in 3DS RNG Tool.
-*  Held item chance calculation is not implemented

 ### Step 1 - Calibration